The Sign of the Cross (1932 film): Plot

 The next morning, Poppaea scolds Marcus for his affections to Mercia.
-Elsewhere in the palace, Tigellinus informs Nero of Marcus's disobedience to his edict, in which Nero accuses Marcus of betrayal.
-Jealous of Mercia, Poppaea influences Nero to sign an order for Mercia to be arrested from Marcus's home.
+Elsewhere in the palace, Tigellinus informs Nero of Marcus's disobedience to his edict.
+Nero accuses Marcus of betrayal.
+Jealous of Mercia, Poppaea influences Nero to sign an order for Mercia's arrest.
 At a feast in Marcus's home, he introduces Mercia to Ancaria, who performs an exotic dance.
-Outside of Marcus's home, Ancaria's performance is drowned out by the Christians' singing.
-Annoyed by the singing, Marcus sends his party away so he may be left alone with Mercia.
-He demands for Mercia to renounce her Christian faith so she may be with him, but she refuses.
+Outside, Ancaria's performance is drowned out by the Christians' singing.
+Annoyed by the singing, Marcus sends his party away so he may be alone with Mercia.
+He tries to get Mercia to renounce her Christian faith so she may be with him, but she refuses.
 Shortly after, Licinius arrives to arrest Mercia, who is to be executed for treason amongst one hundred Christians in the arena.

-Marcus returns to Nero's palace and demands for the emperor to spare Mercia, but Nero refuses.
+Marcus returns to Nero's palace and demands that the emperor spare Mercia, but Nero refuses.
 In the arena, the audience is entertained by several spectacles, including gladiator battles.
-When the time for the Christians' execution arrives, Mercia is told to stay behind by Poppaea's orders as she is to be executed alone.
+When the time for the Christians' execution arrives, Mercia is told to stay behind by Poppaea's orders, as she is to be executed alone.
 In the arena, the Christians are mauled to death by lions.
 Following the execution, Marcus again asks for Mercia to renounce her faith and be his wife.
 Mercia refuses once more, but she states that she loves him.
-Refusing to live without her, Marcus accompanies Mercia where they are both executed.
+Refusing to live without her, Marcus accompanies Mercia, and they are both executed.